Kentucky Title IX Defense Lawyer

 When a student or staff member is accused of a sex crime by another student or faculty member, the school must then initiate a Title IX action to investigate those accusations.

-What Happens During a Title IX Action?
+What Happens During a Title IX Action in Kentucky?

 Following the accusation, the school will initiate an administrative hearing to evaluate those accusations where it will decide whether or not to take disciplinary actions based on their findings.
 The accused student or faculty member’s representation will play a key role here and will help prepare them for the entire process.